sunye/software-patterns/slides/composite.md

 ## Applicability

 - Use the Composite pattern when:
-  - you want to represent part-whole hierarchies of objects.
+  - you want to represent *part-whole* hierarchies of objects.
-  - you want clients to be able to ignore the difference between compositions of objects and individual objects.
+  - you want clients **to be able to ignore the difference between compositions of objects and individual objects**.
 Clients will treat all objects in the composite structure uniformly.

 ----